PDgaming/Phantom-Ronin/README.md

 # Phantom-Ronin

-It's a half vibe-coded project.
+It's a more than half vibe-coded project.